w-jamil/extreme-xp/master-experiment-suite/README.md

-# Online and Continual Learning Evaluation Suite
+# Batch, Continual & Onlin Learning Evaluation Suite

 This project contains three distinct experiments for evaluating online machine learning algorithms: Task-CL, Task-Domain-CL, and a pure Online evaluation.
 All experiments can be run automatically with a single command using Docker.